memfault/interrupt/_drafts/mcuboot-overview.md

 * `MCUBOOT_SWAP_USING_SCRATCH`: This relies on allocating a "scratch" flash region.
 Sectors are temporarily stashed in the scratch region while the primary & secondary slots are being swapped.
 If the scratch area is small, there can be a lot of wear on the internal flash because every single sector gets copied in here during the swap.

-The benefit of the swap approach is a buggy firmware can be rolled back to the previous version.
+The benefit of the swap approach is the ability to roll back a buggy firmware to a previous version.
 The disadvantage of the strategy is it adds a lot of complexity to the bootloader system and can wear down the flash faster due to the heavier writing.
-It also means any firmware installed needs to support a "downgrade" path for it to serve as a recovery mechanism.
+It also means any firmware installed needs to support the downgrade path.

 > Idea: An alternative and simpler recovery mechanism could be to use `MCUBOOT_OVERWRITE_ONLY`, which stores a
 > "recovery" image elsewhere on flash and copies the recovery image into the secondary slot for